WordPress/gutenberg/packages/components/src/border-control/border-control/README.md

 - Required: Yes

+### `renderAsFieldset`: `boolean`

+Whether or not the `BorderControl` should render as a fieldset and use a legend for its label.

+- Required: No
+- Default: false

 ### `shouldSanitizeBorder`: `boolean`

 If opted into, sanitizing the border means that if no width or color have been